-A Flexjobs survey revealed that 1 in 5 digital nomads makes between $50,000 and $99,999 annually.
-Compare this to the average working American salary of $55,744 for men and $46,488 for women, and it’s no wonder digital nomads are on the rise.6,7
+Compare this to the average working American salary of $63,795, and it’s no wonder digital nomads are on the rise — especially when nomads can move to low-cost-of-living destinations.

-Around 38% of American digital nomads earn $75,000 or more per year
+Around 44% of American digital nomads earn $75,000 or more per year.

-However, even the 62% that are earning less than $75,000 are still seeing more cash in their pockets each month thanks to a reduced cost of living.
+However, even the 58% that are earning less than $75,000 are still seeing more cash in their pockets each month thanks to a reduced cost of living.

 They also don’t have to worry about typical household bills, car payments, or even small, irregular bills like decorating costs and clothes shopping.

-Digital nomads can save over $4,000 a year thanks to remote work
+Digital nomads can save over $4,000 a year thanks to remote work.

-This obviously depends on your overall lifestyle, but the average employee who spends half their time working remotely saves between $2500 to $4000 per year compared to those who work 100% onsite.
+This depends on your overall lifestyle, but the average employee who spends half their time working remotely saves between $600 to $6000 per year compared to those who work 100% onsite.